aistabci/abci-docs/en/docs/faq.md

 #### After the data migration is completed

-* You can access the migrated data in the **New Area** with the same path `/groups[1-2]/gAA50NNN` as before since the operator changes the symbolic link.
+* You can access the migrated data in the **New Area** with the same path `/groups[1-2]/gAA50NNN` as before.
+It is achieved by changing the symbolic link.
 * The files in the **Old Area** are copied to `/groups/gAA50NNN/migrate_from_SFA_GPFS/` in the **New Area**.
 * You cannot access `/groups[1-2]/gAA50NNN` in the **Old Area**.